CCF at Whitgift (Thomas More Catholic School, Purley)

 Seven years ago, we established partnerships with two local maintained schools (Thomas More and St. Andrews) to allow their students to access our facilities and the opportunities of the CCF.
 During this time, it has been a great success as their students and ours have worked together at camps and at meets on Tuesdays, and also their staff and ours have formed a close working relationship.

 The School provides use of the school grounds, classrooms, swimming pool, sports hall, our indoor and outdoor firing ranges, minibuses and photocopying.
 We have a dedicated full-time member of staff who is also provided with housing and have seven members of the Whitgift teaching staff involved in the CCF.
-Another two members of staff attend from Thomas More School and two from St Andrews.
+Another two members of staff attend from Thomas More School.
 In addition, we have a large network of ex-students (Old Whitgiftians (OWs)) who come to assist with the CCF on a regular basis.

 We have good links with the regular forces enabling cadets from all three schools to participate in training weekends and camps with the regular armed forces.

 All Tuesday CCF sessions are provided free of charge and the training weekends and camps are heavily subsidised.